Salmon

 Both foods have similar nutritional profiles

 Compare salmon and tuna calories, protein, omega-3s, and nutrition.
-Discover which fish is healthier and best for your diet.
+See which fish is healthier and fits your diet.

 Verdict (USDA data)